vettom/httproute_prometheus_shim/README.md

 - http://<host>:<port>/ingress-sd # returns list of all ingress in HTTP service definition format
 - http://<host>:<port>/httproutes-sd # returns list of all http routes in HTTP service definition format

+## Release with a tag

+Add a tag when pushing to main

 #### Sample output

 Following is the sample output for httproutes-sd endpoint in Prometheus service discovery format.
 Monitoring of URL can be automated using this SD format.